PharmGKB/PharmCAT/docs/Disclaimers.md

    extensive allele definitions might exist by the representative gene nomenclatures for various genes.
 3. CPIC is a registered service mark of the U.S. Department of Health & Human Services (HHS).

-## E. PharmGKB Disclaimers and Caveats
+## F. PharmGKB Disclaimers and Caveats

 1. PharmGKB is a registered service mark of the U.S. Department of Health & Human Services (HHS).